Were you walking when you got hit by a motorist? If so, you may be entitled to compensation.

-If no sidewalk is available, then pedestrians must walk on the shoulder of the road, as far away from traffic as possible.
-If the road has two-way traffic, then pedestrians must walk facing oncoming traffic.
+If no sidewalk is available, pedestrians must walk on the shoulder of the road, as far away from traffic as possible.
+If the road has two-way traffic, pedestrians must walk facing oncoming traffic.

 The leading causes of pedestrian accidents are: